MadeInPierre/finalynx/README.md

 Assistant(Portfolio()).run()
 ```

 You can now populate the `Portfolio` class with your own custom hierarchy by taking inspiration from the [`demo.py`](https://github.com/MadeInPierre/finalynx/blob/main/examples/demo.py) example or by reading the [Getting Started](https://finalynx.readthedocs.io/en/latest/tutorials/getting_started.html) guide in the documentation.
-For additional details, checkout the full [API Reference](https://finalynx.readthedocs.io/en/latest/apidocs/index.html).
+For additional details, checkout the full [API Reference](https://finalynx.readthedocs.io/en/latest/apidocs/index.html) or [ask a question](https://github.com/MadeInPierre/finalynx/discussions/new?category=q-a).

 ## 👨‍💻 Feedback & Contributions
 This repository is at a very early stage.
 Unfortunately, I won't have time to make this tool work for everyone by default, but you are welcome to extend this project (or [hire me](https://www.buymeacoffee.com/MadeInPierre/commissions) if you can't develop it yourself).
 Pull requests, [issues](https://github.com/MadeInPierre/finalynx/issues/new) (🇬🇧 preferably) and [open discussions](https://github.com/MadeInPierre/finalynx/discussions/new) (🇬🇧/🇫🇷) are warmly welcome!